UserDna95/Telecom-Dashboard/README.md

 Power BI dashboard analyzing the effects of 5G plans in India.

 Problem Statement:
-Why is there a decline in active users and revenue growth post 5G launch?
+Why is there a decline in active users and revenue growth post-5G launch?

 Step 1)
 Run basic queries in SQL to understand the dataset